 Empowering and Connecting Seniors for a Healthier Life

-According to a study by Goldman Sachs, the economic impact of IoT on remote patient monitoring and telehealth is going to be significant between 2015 and 2025, with total potential savings expected to be more than $200 Bn and $100 Bn respectively.
-While the savings will be distributed across various segments within healthcare, assisted living facilities are likely to be key beneficiaries owing to the many advantages IoT offers to their residents.
+According to a study by Goldman Sachs, the economic impact of IoT on remote patient monitoring and telehealth is going to be significant between 2015 and 2025, with total potential savings expected to be more than $200 billion and $100 billion respectively.
+While the savings will be distributed across various segments within healthcare, assisted living facilities are likely to be key beneficiaries owing to the many advantages IoT offers their residents.

 In a nation with nearly 17% of the population above 65 years of age by 2020, the demand for assisted living will continue to grow.
-With the number of residents in senior living communities as well as employment in these communities exceeding 1 Mn by 2025, as per Argentum, senior living facilities are exploring ways to reduce their costs.
+With the number of residents in senior living communities as well as employment in these communities exceeding one million by 2025, as per Argentum, senior living facilities are exploring ways to reduce their costs.

 Driving Innovation and Competitive Advantage in Senior Care

-Assisted living facilities implementing IoT solutions have a competitive advantage in improved senior care, operational efficiency and overall happier residents.
+Assisted living facilities implementing IoT solutions have a competitive advantage in improved senior care, operational efficiency, and overall happier residents.
 Automating processes, tracking resources and capturing essential resident data enables providers to predict behavior and health and deliver better care.
-IoT has the power to transform assisted living facilities so they can achieve enhanced patient connectivity, establish commectivity and enable smart connections between residents, caregivers, doctors and families.
+IoT has the power to transform assisted living facilities so they can achieve enhanced patient connectivity, establish connectivity, and enable smart connections between residents, caregivers, doctors, and families.
 The IoT building blocks are emerging everywhere and assisted living is not far behind.
 Take action now.

-Credits: The case on Epsicopal Senior Communities is based on the article that appeared on Fortune.com in July 2015.
+Credits: The case on Episcopal Senior Communities is based on the article that appeared on Fortune.com in July 2015.